Sam Macrory, previously Political Editor of House magazine, became Editor of Total Politics in May 2013.

 "When I first saw Total Politics I felt that the magazine was in need of support and clear direction on how to illustrate basic words with clear design.

 “I take inspiration from everywhere and I apply those influences to my work and in this instance for the design of Total Politics.
 The name itself, Total Politics, is a source of inspiration since it holds all the colours of the British politics.

 “I wanted to simplify the magazine with my design – giving a distinctive character to the various parts of the publication and supply the readers with the right signpost of each section, then furnish the pages with linear and brand new fonts and custom-made photography.

 “I hope that with the redesign of the mag and the website we have more people following us."

-Anoosh joined Total Politics as Special Sections Editor in June 2012.
-Previously, she reported and blogged for TIME magazine, and has been attempting to purge her writing of American spellings ever since leaving the
+Anoosh became Deputy Editor Total Politics in June 2013, having joined as Special Sections Editor in June 2012.
+Previously, she worked at TIME magazine, and has been attempting to purge her writing of American spellings ever since leaving the

 organization organisation.
 Prior to that, she wrote features for the Telegraph and its magazine, ranging from interviews with millionaire entrepreneurs to psychoanalysing Kermit the Frog.
-When pursuing journalism after finishing university in 2011, the news appeared to be chasing her, rather than the other way round, with the News of the World folding days after she began interning at News International, and later that summer - when reporting for her local, the Ealing Gazette - she walked slap-bang into the Ealing riots.
+Since graduating in 2011, the news appears to have been chasing her, with the News of the World folding days after she began interning at News International, and, when reporting for her local, the Ealing Gazette, she walked slap-bang into the Ealing riots.
 She has yet to decide whether this pattern is a curse or a blessing.